Krigo-Liu/coop_notes/Fin/BacktestEva.md

 $$

 8. Sharpe Ratio: A risk-adjusted performance metric that indicates **how much excess return you earn for the extra risk taken**, compared to a risk-free investment.
+ -  A high Sharpe Ratio suggests that the investment offers good returns for the amount of risk taken.
+It is a preferred metric for comparing the performance of different investments.
+ - High SR investments are typically favored for constructing efficient portfolios.

 $$
 \text{Sharpe Ratio} = \frac{R_p - R_f}{\sigma_p}